crashh/DM847-Introduction-to-Bioinformatics/README.md

         with producing a nice tree (J48), as it always seem to split on only a single feature (p37).__
   13. [✓] Use code from part one to process and align training and test data
-  14. [-] Apply classifier learned in part 1.
+  14. [✓] Apply classifier learned in part 1.
-      - __TODO Should we run this using the reduced test data set from (12)?__
   15. [✓] Hand in the predicted test set.
-      - __TODO Right now we only produce a CSV file, we should produce a test file, see the example file on the website.
-This should be straightforward.__

 ## Requirements